NordPool/public-intraday-api-net-example/readme.md

 These credentials shall be obtained from [idapi@nordpoolgroup.com](mailto:idapi@nordpoolgroup.com) prior to running the example.

 Additionally, make sure that all the other variabels in the App.config point to correct addresses.
-Finally, build the solution with VS2017 and run it with startup project: **NPS.ID.PublicApi.Client.WinFormsExample**.
+Finally, build the solution with Visual Studio or with dotnet CLI and run it with startup project: **NPS.ID.PublicApi.Client.WinFormsExample**.

 The program will connect to the platform and subscribe to several topics.
 It also provides examples on sending order messages to Intraday platform.